treverhines/RBF/README.rst

                    [1.0, 1.0], [1.0, 2.0], [0.0, 2.0]])
   smp = np.array([[0, 1], [1, 2], [2, 3], [3, 4], [4, 5], [5, 0]])

-  # the node spacing is 0.05 at [1, 1] and increases as we move away
+  # the node spacing is 0.03 at [1, 1] and increases as we move away
   # from that point
-  spacing = lambda x: 0.05 + 0.05*np.linalg.norm(x - 1.0, axis=1)
+  spacing = lambda x: 0.03 + 0.07*np.linalg.norm(x - 1.0, axis=1)

   n = 25 # stencil size.
 Increase this will generally improve accuracy

-  basis = phs3 # radial basis function used to compute the weights.
+  phi = phs3 # radial basis function used to compute the weights.
 Odd
              # order polyharmonic splines (e.g., phs3) have always
              # performed well for me and they do not require the user
              # to tune a shape parameter.
 Use higher order
              # polyharmonic splines for higher order PDEs.

   order = 2 # Order of the added polynomials.
 This should be at least as
             # large as the order of the PDE being solved (2 in this